project-text-analyzer/Text-Analyzer-c-sharp/README.md

 # Sigma Text Analyzer

 ## Overview
-The Sigma Text Analyzer is a simple C# console application that analyzes text input by users.
-It counts words, checks the mood (positive or negative), tracks letters/digits/spaces, finds the top 3 longest words, keeps a history of inputs, and saves results to a file.
-It’s built for my school project to show how code can process text in fun ways!
+The Sigma Text Analyzer is a simple C# program that analyzes text input by users

 ## Features
 - **Count Words**: Counts the number of words by looking at spaces.